Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/tutorials.md

 ### Non-Markovian part
 The non-Markovian part consists of three elements:
-- delay trigger reactions: those reactions in [the model](@ref markov_model) that trigger the change of the state of the delay channels or/and the state of the reactants upon initiation.
+- delay trigger reactions: those reactions in the [Markovian part](@ref) that trigger the change of the state of the delay channels or/and the state of the reactants upon initiation.
-- delay interrupt reactions: those reactions in [the model](@ref markov_model) that change the state of the delay channels or/and the state of the reactants in the middle of on-going delay reactions.
+- delay interrupt reactions: those reactions in the [Markovian part](@ref) that change the state of the delay channels or/and the state of the reactants in the middle of on-going delay reactions.
 - delay complete reactions: those reactions that are initiated by delay trigger reactions and change the state of the delay channels or/and the state of the reactants upon completion.

 With these three definitions in mind and based on this particular example, we define the `DelayJumpSet` by